cloudtools/tinyber/README.md

 Usage
 -----

-TinyBER is designed for ad-hoc encoding and decoding of data, it does not use code generation - though it could theoretically be paired with a generator.
+TinyBER can be used for ad-hoc encoding and decoding of data, but it also comes with a limited code generator.

-See the file test.c for examples of how to use the codec.

 Buffers
 -------